raman26shr-afk/Ex.No.4b--MACHINE-LEARNING-MODEL-HEART-DISEASE-PREDICTION/README.md

 # Ex.No.4b--MACHINE-LEARNING-MODEL-HEART-DISEASE-PREDICTION

-## AIM
+# AIM

 To develop a Heart Disease Prediction model using machine learning classification algorithms and compare the performance of different models using suitable evaluation metrics.

-##  OBJECTIVES
+# OBJECTIVES
-•	To understand machine learning classification.
+To understand machine learning classification.
-•	To analyze a heart disease dataset.
+To analyze a heart disease dataset.
-•	To identify the input features and target variable.
+To identify input features and the target variable.
-•	To preprocess the dataset.
+To preprocess the dataset.
-•	To divide the dataset into training and testing data.
+To divide the dataset into training and testing data.
-•	To train different classification models.
+To train different classification models.
-•	To predict whether a patient has heart disease.
+To predict whether a patient has heart disease.
-•	To evaluate and compare the models.
+To evaluate and compare the performance of different models.

-## INTRODUCTION
+# INTRODUCTION

-•	Machine Learning enables computers to learn patterns from data and make predictions.
+Machine Learning enables computers to learn patterns from data and make predictions without being explicitly programmed for every situation.

-•	Classification is a supervised learning technique used to predict categories or classes.
-•	In this experiment, classification algorithms are used to predict whether a patient is likely to have heart disease.
+Classification is a supervised learning technique used to predict a category or class.
+In this experiment, classification algorithms are used to predict whether a patient is likely to have heart disease.

-•	The output generally contains two classes: o	0 – No Heart Disease o	1 – Heart Disease
+The target variable generally contains two classes:
-## DATASET
-The dataset contains medical information about patients.
-Typical attributes include:
-Attribute	Description
-Age	Age of the patient
-Sex	Gender of the patient
-Chest Pain	Type of chest pain
-Resting BP	Resting blood pressure
-Cholesterol	Cholesterol level
-Fasting Blood Sugar	Blood sugar condition
-Resting ECG	Resting electrocardiogram result
-Maximum Heart Rate	Maximum heart rate achieved Exercise Angina	Exercise-induced angina
-Oldpeak	ST depression value
-Target	Presence or absence of heart disease
-## TARGET VARIABLE
-•	Target is the dependent variable.
-•	It indicates whether the patient has heart disease.
-•	Usually:

 0 → No Heart Disease
 1 → Heart Disease

+Note: This experiment is for demonstrating machine-learning classification.
+A model prediction should not be treated as a medical diagnosis.

+# THEORY

+Heart disease prediction is a binary classification problem.
+Patient information such as age, blood pressure, cholesterol, chest pain type, and maximum heart rate can be used as input features.

+The machine-learning model learns relationships between these features and the target class from the training data.
+After training, the model predicts the class of previously unseen test data.

-6. DATA PREPROCESSING
+# DATA PREPROCESSING
-### Steps
+Steps
-1. Load the dataset.
+Load the dataset.
-2. Display the first few records.
+Display the first few records.
-3. Check dataset shape.
+Check the dataset shape.
-4. Check data types.
+Check data types.
-5. Check missing values.
+Check missing values.
-6. Handle missing values if present.
+Handle missing values if present.
-7. Separate features and target.
+Separate input features and target.
-8. Encode categorical variables if required.
+Encode categorical variables if required.
-9. Split the dataset into training and testing data.
+Split the dataset into training and testing data.
-10. Apply feature scaling where required.
+Apply feature scaling where required.

-### Code
+# PROGRAM
+Step 1: Import Libraries
+im

-import pandas as pd
+port pandas as pd
 import numpy as np
+import matplotlib.pyplot as plt import seaborn as sns

+from sklearn.model_selection import train_test_split
+from sklearn.preprocessing import StandardScaler

+from sklearn.linear_model import LogisticRegression from sklearn.neighbors import KNeighborsClassifier from sklearn.tree import DecisionTreeClassifier from sklearn.ensemble import RandomForestClassifier from sklearn.svm import SVC from sklearn.ensemble import GradientBoostingClassifier

+from sklearn.metrics import (
+    accuracy_score,
+    precision_score,
+    recall_score,
+    f1_score,
+    confusion_matrix
+)
+Step 2: Load the Dataset
 df = pd.read_csv("heart_disease.csv")

+print("First five records:")
 print(df.head())

+print("\nDataset shape:")
 print(df.shape)

-print(df.info())
+print("\nDataset information:")
+df.info()

+print("\nMissing values:")
 print(df.isnull().sum())
-7. SEPARATE INPUT AND OUTPUT
+Step 3: Separate Input and Output
 X = df.drop("target", axis=1)
 y = df["target"]

+print("Input features:")
+print(X.head())

+print("\nTarget:")
+print(y.head())

+Here:

-•	X → Patient characteristics.
+X → Patient characteristics/input features
-•	y → Heart disease prediction.
+y → Heart disease prediction/target
-###  TRAIN-TEST SPLIT
-from sklearn.model_selection import train_test_split
+Step 4: Train-Test Split

+The dataset is divided into 80% training data and 20% testing data.

 X_train, X_test, y_train, y_test = train_test_split(
     X,